AdguardTeam/adguardcert/README.md

 ## Chrome and Chromium-based browsers

-Chrome (and eventually many other Chromium-based browsers) has recently started requiring CT logs for CA certs found in the **System store**.
+Chrome (and subsequently many other Chromium-based browsers) has recently started requiring CT logs for CA certs found in the **System store**.
 This module copies AdGuard's CA certificate from the **User store** to the **System store**.
 It also contains a Zygisk module that reverts any modifications done by Magisk for